Gordon S. Novak Jr.

 Artificial Intelligence Series, Scientific Datalink, New York, 1982.

-- Several interactive demonstrations of software are
+Several interactive demonstrations of software have been made

-available on the World Wide Web at
+available on the web:

 - Automatic Programming Server: This system can accept descriptions